Trump court pick tearfully denies woman's sexual assault allegation

 The momentous hearing could determine whether Kavanaugh will be confirmed by the Senate after a pitched political battle between Trump’s fellow Republicans and Democrats who oppose the nominee.

+Kavanaugh sharply attacked Democratic senators, calling himself the victim of “a calculated and orchestrated political hit” fueled by anger on the left at Trump’s 2016 election win.
+Kavanaugh tangled with Democratic senators, at one point repeatedly interrupting Senator Patrick Leahy.

-Ford, a psychology professor at Palo Alto University in California, said over four hours of testimony that a drunken Kavanaugh attacked her and tried to remove her clothing at a gathering of teenagers in Maryland when he was 17 years old and she was 15 in 1982.
+Ford, a psychology professor at Palo Alto University in California, said over four hours of testimony that a drunken Kavanaugh attacked her and tried to remove her clothing at a gathering of teenagers when he was 17 years old and she was 15 in 1982.

-Kavanaugh said he wanted to testify as soon as Ford’s allegation first emerged and was not surprised that other allegations followed.

-Looking somber, Kavanaugh was accompanied by his wife as he entered the hearing room.
-He sharply attacked Democratic senators, an unusual move by a sitting judge nominated to the Supreme Court, saying he was the victim of “a calculated and orchestrated political hit” after it earlier appeared he was heading toward confirmation.
-He accused the Democrats of “lying in wait,” with the Ford allegations, only revealing them publicly after his original confirmation hearing was completed.

 The hearing, which has riveted Americans and intensified the political polarization in the United States, occurred against the backdrop of the #MeToo movement against sexual harassment and assault.